 - Arjen Rudd manages to shoot Riggs several times with a pistol from what looks to be about 100 yards away.

-- It's Personal with the Dragon: After The Reveal, because Vorstedt was the one who actually killed Rigg's wife.
+- It's Personal with the Dragon: And during the climactic battle, it's revealed that Vorstedt was the one who actually killed Riggs' wife.

 - Make It Look Like an Accident: Vorstedt reveals that Riggs' wife's death was not an accident as it appeared and was ruled; Vorstedt sabotaged the brakes to make her car go off the road, as he was trying to kill Riggs himself (who was not in the car).